Maples7/kong-config-manager/README.md

 [![NPM](https://nodei.co/npm/kong-config-manager.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/kong-config-manager/)
 [![NPM](https://nodei.co/npm-dl/kong-config-manager.png?months=6&height=3)](https://nodei.co/npm/kong-config-manager/)

-Yet another Kong CLI tool who can operate CURD on configs of dozens of live [Kong](https://getkong.org/) instances.
-In this way, the config of Kong can be version-controlled and rollback with the help of git.
+Yet another Kong CLI tool who can operate CURD on configurations of dozens of live [Kong](https://getkong.org/) instances.
+In this way, the configuration of Kong can be version-controlled and rollback with the help of git.

 ## Usage